Robert Mueller agrees to testify before joint House panel July 17 after subpoena, Nadler and Schiff announce

 Robert Mueller agrees to testify before House lawmakers July 17 after subpoena, Nadler and Schiff announce

-Special Counsel Robert Mueller has agreed to testify before the House Judiciary and Intelligence Committees on July 17 after they subpoenaed the special counsel Tuesday, according to the committees' chairmen, Reps.
+Former Special Counsel Robert Mueller has agreed to testify before the House Judiciary and Intelligence Committees on July 17 after they subpoenaed the special counsel Tuesday, according to the committees' chairmen, Reps.
 Jerry Nadler, D-N.Y., and Adam Schiff, D-Calif.

-Congressional Democrats have fought to get access to Mueller and his final report on Russian interference in the 2016 presidential election and whether President Trump obstructed justice.
+Congressional Democrats have fought to get access to Mueller and his unredacted report on Russian interference in the 2016 presidential election and whether President Trump obstructed justice.
+Weeks of negotiations between House Democrats and the Justice Department ultimately ended with the subpoena.

+Fox News has learned Mueller would appear only under a subpoena, which has been described as a "friendly" subpoena, one that in essence had been planned.
+Mueller is expected to stick to the "four corners" of his report.

 Mueller did not immediately comment.
 In a news conference last month in which he delivered his first public remarks in more than two years, the special counsel said he did not wish to appear before lawmakers.